Mashpoe/MashPool/README.md

 A simple C++ thread pool implementation, forked from <https://github.com/progschj/ThreadPool>.

+This fork introduces new features along with some slight performance improvements.
+It has been updated to work in modern C++, but it unfortunately requires C++23 or later.

 Basic usage:
 ```cpp
 // create thread pool with 4 worker threads